mmouhasylla/human-action-recognition-pytorch-lstm/README.md

 ![skeleton_render](frame0019_rendered.png)

 This is one of the subjects realizing the action of closing the door of a fridge (it's one of the last frames).

+We made some choices, we decided to start with something simple and then increasing the difficulty.
+For example, as i said earlier, we had 3 cameras positioned in different angles.
+That resulted in the presence of oclusion on certain frames, the presence of two skeletons on the frames taken by the camera that was on the ceiling.
+So we decided to firstly go with the two other cameras positioned on the sides(right and left).

+Thanks to a notebook i found on the internet, i was able to run openpose on the different frames we took, on top of that, i can also save the skeleton keypoints in a csv file , the labels also are saved in another csv file.

+> Labels {"CLOSE": 0, "OPEN":1}